Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting: Flare Response: Data Source, Quality, and Processing

-Science-Quality XRS data are produced by NOAA's National Center for Environmental Information (NCEI) and differ from the operational products used at SWPC in that the data have been preprocessed and incorporate retrospective fixes for issues and outages in the operational product.
+Science-Quality XRS data is produced by NOAA's National Center for Environmental Information (NCEI) and differs from the operational products used at SWPC in that the data have been preprocessed and incorporate retrospective fixes for issues and outages in the operational product.
 Specifically, NCEI has reprocessed GOES 8-18 operational flare summary data to produce science-quality flare summary data (see Section~\ref{subsect:sci_vs_oper}).
 The GOES 1-7 data will be completed in 2026.
-The Science-Quality flare summary data is based on the 1-minute Science-Quality X-Ray irradiances data.
+The Science-Quality flare summary data are based on 1-minute Science-Quality X-ray irradiance data.
 We refer to this flare catalog as the \texttt{Science-Quality} list in this paper.
 The \texttt{Science-Quality} list does not include the corresponding active region (AR) number for each flare event.
 However, NCEI provides Science-Quality flare location information for GOES-R (GOES 16-18) data.
-The flare location on the solar disk is determined based on the measurements from the high flux XRS-B2 quad diode detector and was calibrated and validated with comparisons to flare locations from the \href{https://www.lmsal.com/heksearch/}{Heliophysics Event Registry} \citep{goesr_l2_userguide}.
-And this can be used to match to the ARs.
+The flare location on the solar disk is determined based on the measurements from the high flux XRS-B2 quad diode detector and was calibrated and validated with comparisons to flare locations from the {Heliophysics Event Registry}\footnote{\url{https://www.lmsal.com/heksearch/}, \citet{goesr_l2_userguide}}.
+And this can be used to match flares to the corresponding ARs.
+Table~\ref{tab:xray-flare-sources} summarizes the different GOES X-ray flare sources.